Regional Group Munich

 Bear in mind that at the time when most DAADians arrive in Munich, which is in the fall, lots of tourists are in the city for the Oktoberfest and it may be difficult to find even short-term accommodation.
 So ideally you know somebody who will let you stay with them at least as a start.

-Average price for a WG room is about 650 euros (!).
+Average price for a WG room is about 700 euros (!).
 For potential additional financial support from DAAD for housing, ask your DAAD contact.
 It is possible to find something cheaper, but not very likely, unless it’s a student dorm.
 Unfortunately a low price is suspicious.
 And don’t count on finding a place near your university.
 Again, it’s not impossible but not very likely.
 Anywhere near public transport, bus/tram, U-Bahn or S-Bahn (S-Bahn runs less often and is somewhat less reliable) is fine.
-Munich is also a fairly good city for bikes.
+Munich is also a fairly good city for bike-riding.

 Here are some hopefully useful hints, based on information collected by DAADian Kasia.
 We sympathize with anyone facing the task of house-hunting, but as we are a small team of volunteers who cater for several hundred DAADians in Munich (in addition to our other commitments), we do not have the resources or authority to provide individual help with housing beyond the information provided here.